avine/formation-angular-base/doc/workbook/public/11_routing.md

 ## Lab 11: Routing 1/8

-In this lab, you'll create a multi-page application (SPA) using the Angular router.
+In this lab, you'll create a single-page application (SPA) using the Angular router.

 ### `app.config.ts`